West Area

 JACKSON, JOSEPHINE, CURRY COUNTIES

-Grouse: Season opened Sept.
-1 statewide.
-The daily bag limit is three birds of each species (blue and ruffed).
+Grouse: The daily bag limit is three birds of each species (sooty and ruffed).
 Driving less used dirt roads in the late evening can be an effective method in finding grouse to harvest.
 During our spring and summer inventory routes we documented good numbers of both ruffed and sooty grouse.
 Hunting should be productive this fall and winter.

-Quail: Season opened Sept.
-1 in western Oregon.
-The daily bag limit is 10 quail (in aggregate with both Mountain and California quail).
+Quail: The daily bag limit is 10 quail (in aggregate with both Mountain and California quail).
 Driving old dirt roads in the late afternoon and evening is usually a good way to locate groups.
+Be prepared for possible muddy, snowy, or icy conditions.
+Mixed forests offer your best chance to find mountain quail, while California quail tend to prefer the more open, shrubby areas on the valley floor.

-Our summer brood routes indicated good numbers of quail in Jackson and Josephine county.
+Our summer brood routes indicated good numbers of quail in Jackson and Josephine counties.
 For more information refer to the Oregon Game Bird Regulations.

 Fall turkey: season opened Sept.
 1 in western Oregon with a season bag limit of 2 wild turkeys of either sex.
 Turkey numbers are extremely high in southern Oregon which should make for a good fall hunting season.
 Successful hunters can purchase an additional fall turkey tag for a second opportunity.